appt-org/appt-website/src/data/code-samples/en/accessibility-dialog/swift-ui.md

 # Accessibility dialog - SwiftUI

-In SwiftUI, you can [show alerts](https://developer.apple.com/documentation/swiftui/view/alert(_:ispresented:presenting:actions:message:)-8584l) by using `.alert` view modifier.
-The `alert` style of the dialog is going to be presented according to `@State` variable.
-You should always add a close action with a `.cancel` button role.
-The focus of assistive technologies is automatically trapped inside the alert while it's visible.
+In SwiftUI, you can [show alerts](https://developer.apple.com/documentation/swiftui/view/alert(_:ispresented:presenting:actions:message:)-8584l) by using the `.alert` view modifier.
+The `alert` dialog presentation is determined by the `@State` variable.
+You should always include a close action with a `.cancel` button role.
+Assistive technologies automatically trap focus inside the alert while it's visible.

 ```swift
 @State private var showingAlert = false